InteractionDesignFoundation/handbook/development/library/back-end/conventions--laravel.md

 }
 ```

-But important to mention since using unique we are able to provide both custom column name
+But important to mention, since using unique, we are able to provide both custom column name
-and values (values are not going through PDO parameter binding) possibilities of SQL injection here could be not limited
+and values (values are not going through PDO parameter binding), the possibilities of SQL injection here could be not limited
-to just a simple attack vector that is mentioned above.
+to just a simple attack vector mentioned above.
 For more details, check out Laravel Blog’s post "[Unique Rule SQL Injection Warning](https://blog.laravel.com/unique-rule-sql-injection-warning)".

 Resume: The best prevention here is to not use user-provided data to create a validation rule.